Derry Halloween Witch

 The great “Samhain gathering” in the city of Derry has grown over the years, making it Europe’s biggest Halloween festival.

-A fireworks display over the River Foyle is the culmination of the Derry Halloween Festival.
+A fireworks display over the River Foyle is the culmination of the Derry Halloween Festival, a notable event on the calendar for many tourists visiting the island of Ireland in October.
 Photo: Tourism Ireland.

 Derry’s iconic 17th-century walls are central to the celebration.
 Expect to see them brought to life with various spooky, colorful characters and animations being projected throughout the city center.